morrownr/88x2bu/README.md

 ### Entering Monitor Mode with 'iw' and 'ip':

-Start by making sure the system recognizes the Wi-Fi interface:
+Start by making sure the system recognizes the WiFi interface:
 ```
 $ sudo iw dev
 ```

-Note: The output shows the Wi-Fi interface name and the current mode among other things.
+Note: The output shows the WiFi interface name and the current mode among other things.
 The interface name may be something like `wlx00c0cafre8ba` and is required for the below commands.
 The interface name `wlan0` will be used in the instructions below but you need to substitute your interface name.

 Take the interface down:
 ```